laravel/docs/session.md

     $data = $request->session()->all();

-#### Determining If A Key Exists In The Session
+#### Determining If An Item Exists In The Session

-To determine if a key is present in the session, you may use the `has` method.
-The `has` method returns `true` if the key is present and is not `null`:
+To determine if an item is present in the session, you may use the `has` method.
+The `has` method returns `true` if the item is present and is not `null`:

     if ($request->session()->has('users')) {
         //
     }

-To determine if a key is present in the session, even if its value is `null`, you may use the `exists` method.
-The `exists` method returns `true` if the key is present:
+To determine if an item is present in the session, even if its value is `null`, you may use the `exists` method.
+The `exists` method returns `true` if the item is present:

     if ($request->session()->exists('users')) {
         //